Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

   * Tether currencies have been prepared.
   * Additional information on the actions taken was sent to the Director General of the General Department of the International Electronic Commerce Court to obtain a payment order.
   * The request letter for expediting the issuance of the payment order was re-sent to the Director General of the General Department of the International Electronic Commerce Court.
+  * The official letter requesting to obtain an order with the legal number 202471034102 was sent to the Director General of the General Department of the International Electronic Commerce Court.
+Waiting for the order to be issued, please be patient.
 #